cesanta/mongoose-os-smart-light/README.md

 The mobile app talks with the API server over WebSocket, sending and receiving JSON events.
 Switching the light on/off sends `{"name:"on", "data":{"id":.., "on": true/false}}` event.
-An API server catches it, and modifies the device shadow object for the device with corresponding ID: `{"desired": {"on": true/false}}`.
+An API server catches it, and talks to mDash to modify the "desired" device shadow state for the device with corresponding ID, `{"desired": {"on": true/false}}`.
 The device shadow generates a delta, which is sent to a device.
-A device code reacts to the delta, switches the light on or off, and updates the shadow.
+A device code reacts to the delta, switches the light on or off, and updates the shadow, setting the "reported" state: `{"reported": {"on": true/false}}`.
 Shadow update clears the delta, and triggers a notification from mDash.
 API server catches the notification, and forwards it to the mobile app.
 A mobile app reacts, and sets the on/off control according to the device shadow.